By the end of this section, you will be able to:

 A Combined Example

 The U.S. Postal Service is facing difficult challenges.
 Compensation for postal workers tends to increase most years due to cost-of-living increases.
-At the same time, more and more people are using email, text, and other digital message forms such as Facebook and Twitter to communicate with friends and others.
+At the same time, increasingly more people are using email, text, and other digital message forms such as Facebook and Twitter to communicate with friends and others.
 What does this suggest about the continued viability of the Postal Service?
-Figure 3.18 and the text below illustrates using the four-step analysis to answer this question.
+Figure 3.18 and the text below illustrate this using the four-step analysis to answer this question.